-Residential schools for Aboriginal people in Canada date back to the 1870s.
+Residential schools for Indigenous people in Canada date back to the 1870s.
 More than 130 residential schools were located across the country and the last school closed in 1996.
-These government-funded, church-run schools were set up to eliminate parental involvement in the intellectual, cultural and spiritual development of Aboriginal children.
+These government-funded, church-run schools were set up to eliminate parental involvement in the intellectual, cultural and spiritual development of Indigenous children.

 We are all treaty people…